Skip to content

 Description:

-Current voltage of the battery in millivolts // Voltage in volts
+Current voltage of the battery in millivolts.

-battery_voltage: (dataBytes[3] << 8 | dataBytes[4]) / 1000.0
+(dataBytes[3] << 8 | dataBytes[4]) / 1000.0

 6 – 7 Internal temperature °C internal_temperature XXX1 internal_temperature